pgilad/www.giladpeleg.com/content/blog/levels-of-us-vs-them/index.md

 The leaders in this level are rare and scarce, as it takes dedication and perspiration to reach it.
 And tenure.
 It's very difficult to simply join an organization and start at this level.
 Leaders must first prove themselves to their own teams, and only later to their peers.

 Not everyone is happy with this leader.
 Some peer leaders will fail to see the gain and benefit, and in turn reject any help from this leader.
 A helping hand reaching out can be perceived as an indication for intervention and takeover attempts.
-For a company I worked for, I've had a peer consistently reacting to any help I offered with a bigger pushback.
+For a company I worked for, I've had a peer consistently reacting to any help I offered with a bigger push-back.
 For him, I was the competition, and it was a [Zero-Sum Game](https://en.wikipedia.org/wiki/Zero-sum_game).
 My gain is his loss.

 ## Us (Organization) Vs. Them